TN 19 (05-25)

 NOTE:

-Do not disclose the requested information to a copying service or other company performing administrative services unless that entity is named separately on the written consent form.
+Do not disclose the requested information to a copying service or other company performing administrative services for a law firm that lacks appointed representative status unless that entity is named separately on the written consent form.
 “In care of” notations on the written consent form are not acceptable for purposes of disclosure to a copying service or similar entity.

 B. Appointed representatives and designated associates